ibm-cloud-docs/cloud-infrastructure/ha-3-tier-tutorial.md

 Make note of the CIDR blocks for the subnets you created.
 {: note}

-For detailed steps, see [Deploying critical applications with IBM Cloud MZR - Step 2 Create Subnets](https://test.cloud.ibm.com/docs/cloud-infrastructure?topic=cloud-infrastructure-multi-zone-resiliency#create-subnets-mzr)
+For detailed steps, see [Deploying critical applications with IBM Cloud MZR - Step 2 Create Subnets](/docs/cloud-infrastructure?topic=cloud-infrastructure-multi-zone-resiliency#create-subnets-mzr)

 ## Create SSH Keys
 {: #create-SSH-Keys-mzr}
 {: step}

 Create SSH keys for the bastion host.
 You need to be able to log in to the bastion host with the private and public keys (asymmetric pair) from your client computer.
-For more information, see [Getting started with Virtual Private Cloud](https://cloud.ibm.com/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-ssh-keys) for details on how to generate your ssh keys on your Mac or Linux&reg; clients.
+For more information, see [SSH keys](/docs/vpc?topic=vpc-ssh-keys) for details on how to generate your ssh keys on your Mac or Linux&reg; clients.
 If you are using Windows&reg;, generate the keys with [PuTTYgen](https://www.ssh.com/academy/ssh/putty/windows/puttygen#running-puttygen).
 Use the private and public keys for generating the ssh keys for your region.

 1. Log in to the [{{site.data.keyword.cloud}} console](https://cloud.ibm.com/login){: external}.
 2. Select **Menu icon ![Menu icon](../../icons/icon_hamburger.svg) > Menu > VPC Infrastructure > SSH keys**.